charlie-robison/charlie-robison.github.io/essays/Collaboration_Needs_A_Standard.md

 ## Thoughts on Coding Standards

 At first, I was not a fan of coding standards.
 Back when I was learning Java in my Introduction to Programming course, we used Checkstyle as a tool to monitor the Java coding standard.
-My first thoughts on this were that it slowed my productivity and actually took away significant time to solving the programming problem.
+My first thoughts on this were that it slowed my productivity and took away significant time to solving the programming problem.
 With that said, I have changed my mind about coding standards.
-Over the summer when I started on some personal software projects of mine I noticed that if my code is not following the coding standard, then in the future when I work with others, how would they be able to interpret what I'm programming quickly so that they can programming their part efficiently.
+Over the summer when I started on some personal software projects of mine I noticed that if my code is not following the coding standard, then in the future when I work with others, how would they be able to interpret what I'm programming.
 This is where I started having more respect for coding standards because I now know if there is a standard to the way I write my code, then collaboration will be much more effective.

 ## Thoughts on Using ESLint